dbpedia/databus-mods/README.md

-# databus-online-stats
+# databus-mods
-Prototype for Databus Mod to check whether all download links are working
+Prototype for Databus Mods to check whether all download links are working

 ## Motivation
 Data providers on the bus publish their files with a core set of metadata descriptions like where to download them, filesize in short the DataId.